eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 **Dynamic Type Builder Factory**

-Singleton class that is in charge of the creation and the management of every Dynamic Types and Dynamic Type Builders.
+*Singleton* class that is in charge of the creation and the management of every ``DynamicTypes`` and ``DynamicTypeBuilders``.
 It declares methods to create each kind of supported types, making easier the management of the descriptors.
-Every object created by the factory must be deleted calling the DeleteType method.
+Every object created by the factory must be deleted calling the ``DeleteType`` method.

 **Dynamic Type Builder**

-Intermediate class used to configure and create Dynamic Types.
+Intermediate class used to configure and create ``DynamicTypes``.
 By design Dynamic types can't be modified, so the previous step to create a new one is to create a builder and apply the settings that the user needs.
 Users can create several types using the same builder, but the changes applied to the builder don't affect to the types created previously.
-Every object created by a builder must be deleted calling the DeleteType method of the Dynamic Type builder Factory.
+Every object created by a builder must be deleted calling the ``DeleteType`` method of the Dynamic Type builder Factory.

 **Dynamic Type**